 OK, I just told you to have a compelling title, but especially with titles, you need to strike a balance between catchiness and SEO.
 Scott Paley explains this with a story over at Abstract Edge.
 Don’t flood readers with keywords, but do pay attention to the basics such as pretty URLS (#2 here) and meta descriptions.

-Even if it’s just a call to comment or connect on Twitter, blog posts should end with something that moves readers to a next step.
+Even if it’s just a call to comment or connect on Twitter, corporate blog posts should end with something that moves readers to a next step.
 Do not, however, ask people to buy something at the end of a post.
 Hard sells in blog posts will lose your readers’ trust.

-Well, there are my top 10 qualifiers for a good blog post.
+Well, there are my top 10 qualifiers for a good corporate blog post.
 Please feel free to add your own tips and questions in the comments.
 And then get blogging!